Homemade Chocolate Fudge

 • Flaked Salt – This makes for a great addition after the fudge is set and cut!
 If you like sweet and salty, we highly recommend it!

-• Nuts and Dried Fruits – You can either add chopped nuts or dried fruit into the fudge while you’re working it or after it’s been placed in the pan and added to the top as a decorative (but tasty!) element.
+• Nuts and Dried Fruits – You can either add chopped nuts or dried fruit into the fudge while you’re working it, or add it to the top as a decorative (but tasty!) element after it’s been placed in the pan.

 • Crushed Candies – Things like crushed candy canes or M&M’s make a great fudge topping!

 • Mini Marshmallows – It might sound a little silly, but I promise it tastes AMAZING!
-It’s like fudge-y hot cocoa.
+It’s like fudgy hot cocoa.

 How To Store

 The best way to store this fudge is in an airtight container at room temperature for about 1-2 weeks.
-You will need small pieces of parchment to keep the fudge pieces separate.
+You will need small pieces of parchment to keep the layers of fudge separate.

 Expert Tips